zitelog/fit/README.md

 * Qt as graphical user interface
 * Pyshark (wrapper for Tshark) which a sniffer (similar to Sun's snoop or tcpdump)
 * OpenVC and Pyautogui for screen capture
-* MrSign to signature mechanism
+* MrSign for the signature

 ## Prerequisites